-First Came Kidney Failure, Then There Was The $540,842 Bill For Dialysis
+First Came Kidney Failure.
+Then There Was The $540,842 Bill For Dialysis

 If none are available, seek help from your state's insurance commissioner.
 Report your experiences — that's one way the commissioner can learn that the names listed in the directory aren't taking patients or are 50 miles away, for example.

 If you have insurance through an employer, you can contact your benefits department to go to bat for you.
-If there is no in-network option, you should get a dispensation to go out-of-network at in-network rates and with in-network copayments.
+If there is no in-network option, you should get a dispensation to go out of network at in-network rates and with in-network copayments.

 If you receive a bill for out-of-network care, don't merely write the check.
 Ask for an itemized bill and review the charges.
 You can also ask your insurance company to negotiate with the provider on your behalf.
 See if the bill counts as a "surprise bill" under your state's law, in which case you could be "held harmless" from excessive charges.